-All certificate status information (revocation lists and OCSP) are regularly time-synchronized (UTC) prior to the generation (also see section 5.4.1).
+All services for certificate status information (revocation lists and OCSP) are regularly timesynchronized (UTC) (also see section 5.4.1).
 Taking into account the different update periods of both methods, the status information provided by revocation lists and OCSP information is consistent after 24 hours at the latest.